-Three men arrested after police find drugs, guns during traffic stop in Hammond
+Three alleged gang members arrested after police find drugs, guns during traffic stop in Hammond

 Latest Weather Blog

-Three men arrested after police find drugs, guns during traffic stop in Hammond
+Three alleged gang members arrested after police find drugs, guns during traffic stop in Hammond

 HAMMOND — Three alleged gang members were arrested by Hammond Police after a traffic stop.